-If your dog is behaving in this manner, remove him from your presence.
+If your dog behaves this way, remove him from your presence.
 It’s natural for him to want to be on your lap when other dogs are around.

 He shouldn’t be pushy about it.
 Never promote or reward obnoxious barking or growling.

 Reason 6 of 9: Playtime

 Another reason your dog may hop on your lap is as a means of beginning playing.
-It normally happens when your dog is on the floor or licking the ground.
+It usually happens when your dog is on the floor or licking the ground.
 And your dog interprets it as a signal to come to play with them.

-While the front of their body is down that means they’re invited to join the fun.
+While the front of their body is down, they’re invited to join the fun.
 Anyone requires a little fun occasionally.

 Reason 7 of 9: Separation Anxiety

 Separation anxiety is another typical reason for your dog sitting on you.
-Dogs with this condition want to be at your side all of the time.
+Dogs with this condition always want to be at your side.